Skip to main content Skip to main navigation Skip to search

 Victorian Central Highlands Regional Forest Agreement

-The Central Highlands Regional Forest Agreement (RFA) is one of five RFAs in Victoria.
-The Australian and Victorian governments originally signed the Central Highlands RFA on 27 March 1998, establishing the framework for the sustainable management of the forests in the Central Highlands RFA region.
+The Central Highlands Regional Forest Agreement (RFA) was one of five RFAs in Victoria.
+It was terminated on 31 December 2024 and is no longer in force.
+The Australian and Victorian Governments originally signed the Central Highlands RFA on 27 March 1998, establishing the framework for the sustainable management of the forests in the Central Highlands RFA region.

 This report may not meet Australian Government accessibility guidelines.

-The updated Central Highlands Land Tenure and Zoning Map (December 2019) identifies the extent of the comprehensive, adequate and representative reserve system in the Central Highlands RFA region.
+The updated Central Highlands Land Tenure and Zoning Map (December 2019) identified the extent of the comprehensive, adequate and representative reserve system in the Central Highlands RFA region.

 The 1998 Central Highlands RFA